Chroma (musician)

 Masaki Sekikawa (関川聖城, Sekikawa Masaki) commonly known as Chroma (黒魔, Kuroma), is a Japanese composer and musician.
 In 2007, when he was still in high school, he became known for a viral video in which he played the Super Mario Bros. soundtrack, when he still had no knowledge of music, a production that was considered "terrible".
 Over time, Sekikawa began to evolve his style, starting to work with the software Vocaloid, where he received a Hall of Fame award.

 His growth as an artist surprised Internet users and was featured in news articles.
 After graduating in music at the age of 20, he moved to Tokyo and became an independent freelancer.
-Since then, Sekikawa has been a composer for Bemani series from Konami of Sound Voltex games, where he was awarded the Highest Excellence Award for his song "I" in 2018.
+Since then, Sekikawa has been a composer for Bemani series from Konami of Sound Voltex games, where he was awarded Konami's Highest Excellence Award for his song "I" in 2018.
 He has since released his own albums on streaming services.